 The solitary candle is one of the video’s more difficult images.
 All we’re told about it is that it stands in the villa, yet it’s filmed with the clarity of an establishing shot (in a video that really has none).
 How the various locations relate to each other is so unclear that it sometimes seems the candle holds a world of its own.
 Nowhere is this suggested as strongly as the aforementioned eye-contact scene, which concludes with a cut to a shot zooming rapidly out of the candle’s flame.
-It’s enough to put one in mind of the radiator in David Lynch’s Eraserhead, also the site of a cryptic encounter with an otherworldly lady.
+It’s enough to put one in mind of the sentient nightlight in They Might Be Giants’s “Birdhouse in Your Soul”, or – perhaps more relevant – the radiator in David Lynch’s Eraserhead, another household object which somehow unfolds to form the site of a cryptic encounter with an otherworldly lady.
 (On the subject of Lynch, grey spiky-haired Bowie is the very image of him.)

 Another of the video’s most puzzling images is its grotesque parody of Calvary, the trio of scarecrow-men hanging from crosses in a field, as if being crucified.
 They writhe and gyrate, then fall prey to a shambling, shoggoth-like swamp monster conjured by the cultists with Major Tom’s skull.
 (Curiously, everything in this sequence seems to glimmer with edges of red and blue – like the scene where the Doctor rescues Clara in “Hell Bent”, this seems to be a conscious decision to invoke anagylph 3D, an outdated mode of media consumption which has evolved into a unique retro aesthetic in the detached mode of vaporwave.)
 Renck tells us that this tableau was not intended as a messianic reference, but it so blatantly is one that it seems he and Bowie are indulging in some Hideaki Anno-style pilfering of Christian imagery, drawing on the crucifixion for its raw iconic power and only catching its meaning as a side-effect.
 The invocation of Golgotha threatens to link “Spirit rose a metre, then stepped aside” (heard as we’re fully introduced to the scarecrows) to Christ’s act of “giving up the ghost”.
 But straightforward understandability would neuter this image, rob it of its deathly transcendence.
 Crypticism and occlusion grant Blackstar its fire.